 —Paul Farmer, Founder of Partners In Health

-Architecture is not neutral; it either helps or hurts.
 Architecture is a mechanism that projects its values far beyond a building’s walls and into the lives of communities and people.
-To acknowledge that architecture has this kind of agency and power is to acknowledge that buildings, and the industry that erects them, are as accountable for social injustices as they are critical levers to improve the communities they serve.
+To acknowledge that architecture has this agency and power is to acknowledge that buildings, and the industry that erects them, are as accountable for social injustices as they are critical levers to improve the communities they serve.

 The stakes are too high, and the accountability too low, not to insist that architects do something to address these challenges.
 This is why we started MASS Design Group.

-We set up MASS as a 501(c)(3) non-profit organization to create a model of practice optimized to deliver maximum impact to our partners and the communities they serve.
+We set up MASS Design Group as a 501(c)(3) non-profit organization to create a model of practice optimized to deliver maximum impact to our partners and the communities they serve.